TO BE PUBLISHED December 2024

 This conference will discuss next steps for tackling health inequalities in England.

-It will bring together stakeholders and policymakers to discuss policy and funding priorities, as the Government launches a consultation as part of the development of a 10-year plan for the NHS informed by the September 2024 Independent Investigation of the National Health Service in England by Lord Darzi.
+It will bring together stakeholders and policymakers to discuss policy and funding priorities, following the Budget announcing a £22bn increase in total health and social care spending, and as the Government launches a consultation as part of the development of a 10-year plan for the NHS informed by the September 2024 Independent Investigation of the National Health Service in England by Lord Darzi.

 Those attending will assess what will be required to achieve the Government’s aim to tackle social determinants of ill health and halve the gap in healthy life expectancy between the richest and poorest regions in England.
-Areas for discussion include practical measures to reduce both physical and mental health inequalities, including priorities for the Mental Health Bill, which aims to give patients greater choice, autonomy, rights and support, as well as priorities for tackling obesity following recommendations by the HoL Food, Diet and Obesity Committee to make healthy food more affordable and accessible.
+This comes as the Government announces the introduction of the Tobacco and Vapes Bill, which places restrictions on vaping and extends the indoor smoking ban to certain outdoor settings, aiming to protect children and the most vulnerable.
+Further areas for discussion include practical measures to reduce both physical and mental health inequalities, including priorities for the Mental Health Bill, which aims to give patients greater choice, autonomy, rights and support, as well as priorities for tackling obesity following recommendations by the HoL Food, Diet and Obesity Committee to make healthy food more affordable and accessible.

 The agenda looks at opportunities for innovation and use of data to support understanding of local health inequalities, and priorities for action to reduce healthcare inequalities at a national and system level.